raimondilab/atlantis_db/README.md

-The repository is designed to house the files necessary for the automatic upgrade of the Atlantis database by implementing Python scripts.
+The repository stores the files needed to update Atlantis' MySQL database automatically.